JKC-Codes/eleventy-plugin-code-style-hooks/DOCUMENTATION.md

 - "line-numbers" class on pre

 ### Features
-- add line numbers class to all code elements
+- add line numbers class to all code elements within pre
 - add line numbers class to all pre elements with children code elements
-- inherit line numbers class from ancestors for defacto defaults
+- inherit data-line-numbers="true/false" from ancestors for defacto defaults
-- toggle line numbers with data-line-numbers="true/false" attribute
+- toggle line numbers with data-line-numbers="true/false" attribute on pre or higher
 - remove data-line-numbers attributes

 ### Global options